igorwaw/advent15/day20-25/README.md

 Nice to have another simple puzzle, I needed a break after day 22.
 Combinatorics made easy with itertools module and list comprehension.

+## Day 25: Let It Snow

+Another simple one.
+So simple I also did it in C.